peteamiri/Tutorials/AWS/AmazonWebServices.md

 Zone Apex record (AKA naked domain name) is the TLD without the WWW it is a managed service, across all region, global.
 After creating Hosted Zone, it may take 48 hours to take effect (DNS Cached)
-%100 Avaiablity, use over 50 locations
+%100 Availability, use over 50 locations
-It strickty deals with IPV4 (2017 supports IPV6) some resources support IPV6 but it is not fully implemented yet Access Route53
+It strictly deals with IPV4 (2017 supports IPV6) some resources support IPV6 but it is not fully implemented yet Access Route53
 	SDK,CLI, API, AWS tools, Console, Third Party Tools Create DNS Entries:
 	1- Create Domain Name
 		if you use AWS to buy the domain this is done for you,
 		otherwise:
-		Console-->Route53-->HostedZone-->Create Hosted Zone and provide the followings:
+		Console-->Route53--> HostedZone -->Create Hosted Zone and provide the followings:
 			1- Domain Name
 			2- Comments
 			3- type (drop down) select public hosted Zone are created for you are: NS(Name Servers), SOA records 2- Create Hosted Zone
 	3- Create records in Hosted Zone
-	4- Deligate to Route53 (Update the Registrar with Server IP) if you buy the Name from amazone this part is done for you you can have wild card *.example.com (anything else) Create Record;
+	4- Deligate to Route53 (Update the Registrar with Server IP) if you buy the Name from Amazone this part is done for you you can have wild card `*.example.com` (anything else) Create Record;
 		domain,
 		Record Type